slabstech/gaganyatri.com/_posts/opensource/2022/2022-08-10-building-hpc-saas-startup-from-browser.md

 * Github Registry -
   * How I saved on public code cost using Github Packages and
   * Released Android APK without spending a rupee.

+Read the precursor session - [Leveraging OpenSource to Bootstrap an Idea](https://gaganyatri.com/opensource/leveraging-opensource/)